jan-patrick/LostBrick/README.md

 On your Windows 10 device you can download it at the Microsoft Store:

 <a href="https://www.microsoft.com/store/apps/9PP0X5KTJXBC?ocid=badge"><img src="https://assets.windowsphone.com/85864462-9c82-451e-9355-a3d5f874397a/English_get-it-from-MS_InvariantCulture_Default.png" width=100 alt="Get it from Microsoft Store for Windows 10 Desktop" /></a>

+The source code of the Win 10 app you can find <a href="https://github.com/jan-patrick/LostBrick_UWP">here</a>.

 ## more info